MehdiKhoshnevisz/GBSlider/README.md

 # GBSlider
-This Slider Is An OOP &amp; Component Base
+This Slider Is An OOP &amp; Component Base And Responsive
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes .
 ### Prerequisites